Skip to main content

 Four Shelter supporters holding cardboard signs demanding social housing.
 Person at front of the image is holding a sign saying "It's decision time".

-The impact of underinvestment in social housing on society
+The impact of the lack of social housing on society

 • 4,667 people slept rough on any given night last autumn - more than double the numbers from 2021